 Violent Crime Defense Lawyer in Miami

 Fischer Redavid PLLC is committed to defending humans, not just arguing cases.
 We fight aggressively for you, the accused, to protect your rights and your future.
 Charges of violent crimes in Miami carry serious penalties.
 You need experienced and tenacious trial attorneys who know how to build a defense.
-We take on clients facing charges of assault, battery, stalking, domestic violence, kidnapping, manslaughter, weapons offenses, and murder.
+We take on clients facing charges of assault, battery, stalking, kidnapping, manslaughter, weapons offenses, and murder.
 Trust our dedication to you as a person and not just a case number.